Pacific Islands Water Science Center

 Recent hydrologic conditions, HawaiiA summary of recent rainfall, streamflow, and groundwater conditions in Hawaii is provided below.
 These web pages are prepared in collaboration with the Hawaii State Commission on Water Resource Management and the County Water Departments and provide water-resource managers, scientists, and the public with timely information on the status and trends of hydrologic conditions in Hawaii.

 Kauai--Below-average rainfall.
-During October - December 2014, rainfall was about 65 percent of average.
-As of December 2014, rainfall near the summit of Mt.
+During March - May 2015, rainfall was about 79 percent of average.
+As of May 2015, rainfall near the summit of Mt.
 Waialeale on Kauai was below average 11 of the last 12 months.
-During January - December 2014, rainfall was about 70 percent of average.
-This was the lowest calendar year rainfall total since 1993 and the fourth lowest yearly total ever recorded.
+During June 2014 - May 2015, rainfall was about 71 percent of average.

-Oahu--Average rainfall.
-During October - December 2014, rainfall was about 95 percent of average.
-As of December 2014, rainfall at Poamoho, near the crest of the Koolau Range on Oahu, was above average 6 of the last 12 months.
-During January - December 2014, rainfall was about 112 percent of average.
+Oahu--Below-average rainfall.
+During March - May 2015, rainfall was about 92 percent of average.
+As of May 2015, rainfall at Poamoho, near the crest of the Koolau Range on Oahu, was below average 8 of the last 12 months.
+During June 2014 - May 2015, rainfall was about 99 percent of average.

 Links to USGS WaterWatch for current streamflow conditions in Hawaii.
 Links open in a new browser window.